Skip to main content

 2002 – The learning area at Moonstone was increased this translated into the relocation of the Novice Cable.
 Once again snowmaking capacity was upgraded by 25%.

-2004 – Timblerline double chair and Stretcher chair was scheduled for costly 30-year engineering repair audit.
+2004 – Timberline double chair and Stretcher chair were scheduled for a costly 30-year engineering repair audit.
 Mother Nature was responsible for extensive damage to the hills from heavy rains in May, which took the majority of the summer to repair.
-We also re-construction the super pipes, began the installation of automated snowmaking system.
+We also reconstructed the super pipes, and began the installation of an automated snowmaking system.

 2005 – 2 more engineering reviews were completed on the Sundance and Venture ski lifts.
 We continue working on building the top of the East Arm Slope moving approximately another 400,000 cubic meters.
 Improvements were made to our Maintenance building by adding 2 additional bays.
 The cable tow at the Moonstone beginner’s area was replaced with the Ski Resort’s third magic carpet.
 A major facelift was given to the Resort’s website as well as computerizing the rental shop.